 5. The Radio City Christmas Spectacular

 New York!
 There are so many things to do in this city during the Christmas Eve.
 But if you are in New York, you have to visit one of its Broadway shows.
 This ‘Spectacular Spectacular’ is the reflection of that festive Christmas spirit you need to have during these holidays.
 Just imagine super-large, innovative stage with over 250 dancers, singers, animators, acrobats, animals, and Santa!
 The Radio City Christmas Spectacular is an annual Christmas show made in the best traditions of New York Broadways performers.

 6. The Russian Winter Festival in Moscow

-When it comes to winter vacation, Russia is one the best destinations to visit.
+When it comes to winter vacation, Russia is one of the best destinations to visit.
 Russia is magic during the winter holidays, mostly due to its snowing weather.
-Russian big cities like Moscow and Saint-Petersburg put many efforts to its Christmas and New Year celebrations, so be ready for an incredible Slavic-style Christmas celebrations.
+Russian big cities like Moscow and Saint-Petersburg put many efforts to its Christmas and New Year celebrations, so be ready for incredible Slavic-style Christmas celebrations.

 The Russian Winter Festival in Moscow is not traditional Christmas market, but a combination of Russian New Year, Christmas and Russian winter celebrations called Svyatki.
 This festival offers everything you need for Christmas: songs and dance, various performances, food, crafts, traditional Slavic winter games, and more.
-You will meet Russian version of Santa Ded Moroz with his ‘business partner’ Snegurochka and feel the atmosphere of Slavic Christmas celebrations.
+You will meet the Russian version of Santa Ded Moroz with his ‘business partner’ Snegurochka and feel the atmosphere of Slavic Christmas celebrations.
 This festival occurs annually, and not only Moscow hosts it.
 In 2007, the Russian Winter Festival was hosted by the city of London.